JannikIrmai/interactive-fcn-crf/README.md

 # Usage

-To install the interactive gaussian crf module, clone this repository and execture
+To install the interactive gaussian crf module, clone this repository and execute

 ```
 pip install interactive-gaussian-crf/
 ```

-The usage of the crf module is demonstrated in two examples in the examples directory.
+The usage of the crf module is demonstrated in two examples in the examples directory:
 ```
 cd examples
 python toy_example.py